 DMTCP supports both sequential and multi-threaded applications.
 Some examples of binary programs on Linux distributions that can be used with DMTCP are OpenMP, MATLAB, Python, Perl, MySQL, bash, gdb, X-Windows etc.

 DMTCP provides support for several resource managers, including SLURM, the resource manager used in HCC.
-The DMTCP module is available both on Crane, and is enabled by typing:
+The DMTCP module is available on Swan, and is enabled by typing:

 module load dmtcp